 Psychological Counseling Center

-When a family member, faculty/staff, or friend contacts the PCC with concerns about a student, the PCC staff will make recommendations as to how to speak with the student, and how to refer to the Psychological Counseling Center.
+When a family member, faculty/staff, or friend contacts the PCC with concerns about a student, we will listen to your concerns and provide suggestions about how to help the student.
 In most situations, the PCC staff member acts as a consultant to the person calling, helping that person respond more effectively to the student of concern.
-Students have said that referrals to the PCC have enabled them to cope more favorably with their difficulties, and to successfully remain in school.
+PCC staff may make recommendations as to how to speak with the student and how to refer them to the Psychological Counseling Center.
+Students have said that referrals to the PCC have enabled them to cope more favorably with their difficulties and have helped them successfully remain in school.

 The following topics are typical of those that PCC staff have discussed with callers who have expressed concerns about a New Paltz student: